agamyaaa14/car-mileage-diamond-price-prediction/README.md

 1. **Data Analysis**: A thorough examination of the datasets to understand the variables and their distributions.
 2. **Relationship Exploration**: Identifying and analyzing the relationships among different entities within the tables.
 3. **Data Visualization**: Creating various charts and plots to better understand the data and uncover patterns.
-4. **Prediction Models**: Building logistic regression models to predict car mileage and diamond prices.
+4. **Prediction Models**: Building linear regression models to predict car mileage and diamond prices.

 ## Tasks Performed